lonsky/FlickrLookup/README.md

 # FlickrLookup
-Simple application that allows to perform public photos lookup on Flickt
+Simple application that allows to perform public photos lookup on Flickr